Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Applications to linear and bilinear estimates

 We focus on wave equations governed by a time-independent metric with coefficients $g^{ij} \in C^{1,s}(\R^{d})$, $s \in [0,1]$ for definiteness.
 The ellipticity condition reads

 The Cauchy problem for the wave equation is given by

 First, we outline the proof of Strichartz estimates.
-Here we recover the sharp estimates due to Tataru \cite{Tataru2001}.
-The key argument to descend from $C^{1,1}$-coefficients to lower regularity is as before (\cite{BahouriChemin1999,Tataru2001,Tataru2002}) a paradifferential decomposition for the coefficients of the metric:

-For $C^{1,1}$-coefficients, and solutions at frequency $N$, aa frequency truncation of the metric coefficients ar frequency $N^\frac13$ allows us to obtain a $C^{1,1}$-wave packet decomposition on the unit time scale with an error term that can be treated perturbatively invoking Duhamel's formula.
-In turn, is well-known that a wave packet decomposition, which satisfies $C^{1,1}$-regularity bounds, can be used to recover Euclidean Strichartz estimates (e.g. Smith \cite{Smith1998}, Smith--Tataru \cite{SmithTataru2005}, Candy--Herr \cite{CandyHerr2018}).
+Here we recover the sharp estimates due to the second author \cite{Tataru2001}.
+The key argument to descend from $C^{1,1}$-coefficients to lower regularity is as before (\cite{BahouriChemin1999,Tataru2001,Tataru2002}) a paradifferential decomposition for the coefficients of the metric: For $C^{1,1}$-coefficients, and solutions at frequency $N$, a frequency truncation of the metric coefficients at frequency $N^\frac12$ allows us to obtain a $C^{1,1}$-wave packet decomposition on the unit time scale with an error term that can be treated perturbatively invoking Duhamel's formula.
+In turn, it is well-known that a wave packet decomposition, which satisfies $C^{1,1}$-regularity bounds, can be used to recover Euclidean Strichartz estimates (e.g. Smith \cite{Smith1998}, Smith--Tataru \cite{SmithTataru2005}, Candy--Herr \cite{CandyHerr2018}).

 For rougher coefficients, when attempting the same paradifferential decomposition the contribution from the Duhamel term becomes large.
 We may truncate the coefficients at higher frequencies to ameliorate its contribution.
 But when truncating the coefficients at frequencies $N^{\sigma}$, $\sigma > \frac{1}{2}$, we can only obtain a wave packet decomposition on a frequency-dependent time scale, and a loss is incurred when summing over the frequency-dependent time intervals.
 Our choice of $\sigma$ is dictated by balancing these two contributions.